atlas-doc/doc/atlas-api-documentation/advanced/add-ancillaries.md

 {% endtab %}
 {% endtabs %}

-### 5. Addon order complete notification &#x20;
+### 5. Addon order complete notification

 With Atlas, you can configure webhooks to automatically receive notifications about changes to any booking made by your customers.
 Adding ancillary services post reservation is one of the events for which you will receive the notification.
-Once you receive an `order.addonCompleted` event notification on your server, you can process and act on it as needed. &#x20;
+Once you receive an `order.addonCompleted` event notification on your server, you can process and act on it as needed.

-EndPoint : The URL you configured to receive notifications&#x20;
+EndPoint : The URL you configured to receive notifications

 Method : Post